vmware/terraform-provider-vmc/examples/README.md

-# Example: SDDC, public IP, site recovery and SRM node management.
+# Example: Creation of SDDC, public IP, site recovery and SRM node.

 This is an example that demonstrates the creation of VMC resources like SDDC, public IP, site recovery and SRM node.